Paternity leave in France

 However, paternal leave seems to have little effect on the sharing of other domestic tasks—evidence that fathers use that time first and foremost to take care of their baby.

 A policy debate is currently underway in France on whether or not to lengthen paternity leave, as some think it is too short to be effective.
 A report on the question, commissioned by the Prime Minister from the Department for the general inspection of social affairs, was delivered in September 2018.
 This report, which draws on our study findings, recommends extending paternity leave to 3 weeks and leave at the moment of birth to 5 days.
-The government should be announcing its decision soon.

 Source: Ariane Pailhé, Anne Solaz, Maxime Tô, 2018, Can Daddies Learn How to Change Nappies?
 Evidence from a Short Paternity Leave Policy, Document de travail 240.